~ 8 min read

 - Remove GPG references from publishing tutorial

-package.
+I wound up declining to sign the pastebin-bisque package.
 The time required would not be worth the benefit at this point in time.

-for building and deploying Python package to GitLab Package Registry, TestPyPI and PyPI
+πΈ Extra: Full .gitlab-ci.yml for building and deploying Python package to GitLab Package Registry, TestPyPI and PyPI

-that I am using for building, testing and releasing the pastebin-bisque
+Want to see the .gitlab-ci.yml that I am using for building, testing and releasing the pastebin-bisque package to GitLabβs Package Registry, TestPyPI and to PyPI?

-Hereβs what these looked like in v1.0.0
+Hereβs what these looked like in v1.0.0:

 - π¦ See the .gitlab-ci.yml for

-on GitLab. - π See the .gitlab-ci.yml for
+v1ofpastebin-bisqueon GitLab. - π See the .gitlab-ci.yml for

-on Sourcegraph.
+v1ofpastebin-bisqueon Sourcegraph.

 πββ¬ Whatβs next?

-and Iβm super excited about the new contributors whose work will be included in that release: π» thank you!
+As the 10th Hacktoberfest comes to an end, Iβll be releasing v1.0.1 of pastebin-bisque and Iβm super excited about the new contributors whose work will be included in that release: π» thank you!